 The Company's policy on securities trading prohibits our directors, officers and employees from trading in our securities during certain designated blackout periods and otherwise while they are aware of material non-public information, and from engaging in hedging transactions or short sales and trading in options with respect to our securities.
-The policy also prohibits holding our securities in a margin account or pledging our securities as collateral for a loan.
+The policy also prohibits: selling any of the Company's securities that are not owned by such person at the time of sale ("short selling"); purchasing the Company's stock on margin account; investing in Company-based derivative securities, such as options, puts, calls or other derivatives; hedging transactions with respect to the Company's securities; or pledging Company securities as collateral for a loan.